Tech-Mom-Collective/.github/profile/CODE_OF_CONDUCT.md

 - Report any inappropriate behavior to a moderator.
 If you see someone breaking these rules or behaving in a way that is unacceptable, do not hesitate to report their behavior to a moderator.
 - Follow all Discord rules and guidelines.
 If you are unsure of what is allowed, ask a moderator or refer to Discord's terms of service.

-*By following these guidelines, you can help create a positive and inclusive environment for the BlackRel Community.*
+*By following these guidelines, you can help create a positive and inclusive environment for Tech Mom Collective.*